nickodelab/nicopixel/src/pages/pages/2015-05-01---about/index.md

 ## **THIS IS MY MANIFESTO**

-### WORK + LIFE.
-How?
-I strongly believe in the Remote WORK, this is how I want to LIVE.
-So, henceforth I'll refer to RemoteWork as a RemoteLife or just simply Remote. **Remote is a life style**

-To deny some concepts that I have heard or felt or just to keep in mind, here are some important points:

-- RemoteLife and TeamWork are allies not enemies.
-- Being far away doesn't means disconnection, quite the opposite: RemoteLife forces you to **link people** in a continuous, constantly and focussed way.
-- RemoteLife forces you to evaluate your collegues **based on goals** and not in time invested
-- RemoteLife helps **personal development**
+### What are the most important values to me?
+(Brainstorming is coming)

+- Teamwork in the center of my daily work.
+- Love **peer programming** as a constantly way of learning and share knowledge.
+- I need ambitious and easy to understand **goals** and a strong methodology to work with.
+- Searching always for new technologies to implement or **awesome courses** to keep myself always updated.
-- RemoteLife makes a better developer: **more indepent but more connected, stronger, willing to help, self-confident and more efficient**
+- Open for remote positions: because remote makes you great developers: **indepent and connected, self-confident and efficient**
-- RemoteLife makes me happier thus more productive: RemoteLife it's a great freedom but also a big responsability

-**If you are a company and you don't have Remotelife mindset, please don't contact me**

 ### 60% PLANNING / 40% CODING
 It's much more important talk and share thoughs about the HOW than go fast to implement an idea in the code.
 It's extremely important talk and **explain to your collegues** how you want implement something, and this takes me to the next point:

 ### IF YOU WANT TO GO FAST GO ALONE, IF YOU WANT TO GO FAR GO WITH A TEAM
-The team is really near to you in a RemoteLife.
-And this is not only happy and beautiful words.
 I think **the best way to learn is helping others**.
 Why? try to explain something to others that you don't really deeply understand.
 Only when you can share the knowledge you really understand something.

 ### LEADER OVER BOSS
 - I prefer the suggestion over the commands.
 I prefer leaders against bosses (I think everyone wants this, right?)
 - I need someone with much knowledge than me, I need someone to learn from in my team

 ### TO FINISH, THE LAST IMPORTANT CONCEPTS:
-- GIT
+- **GIT**
-- A solid workflow: CI development, Git Flow ...
+- A solid **workflow**: CI development, Git Flow ...
-- Always creates Pull Requests
-- Honest salary
+- Don't without **Testing**
-- Support to finish my career (Computer Engineering)
+- Using the power of **Pull Requests** to share my code
+- Long life for **Agile**

 #### My favourites movie
 - American History X (1998)